Stocks turn lower as hot jobs data signals aggressive Fed

 Earnings remain a big focus for investors this week.
 CVS reports its results on Wednesday and Starbucks reports earnings on Thursday.

 The Fed is beginning a two-day policy meeting that’s expected to result in its sixth interest rate increase of the year as the central bank fights the worst inflation in four decades.
-The widespread expectation is for the Fed to push through another increase that’s triple the usual size.
+The widespread expectation is for the Fed to push through another increase that’s triple the usual size, or three-quarters of a percentage point.

-Expectations for the Fed's rate increase in December have been shifting along with the latest economic data.
-Investors are now roughly split on whether the Fed will make yet another jumbo size interest rate increase or temper it to a half-percentage point, according to CME group.
+For its final policy meeting of the year, in December, opinions are currently split among investors as to whether the Fed will make another three-quarters point move or dial back to a half-point increase.

 AP Business writers Joe McDonald, Elaine Kurtenbach and Matt Ott contributed to this report.